Explore our progress

 MAKING CONNECTIONS

 We have been working with local communities and other stakeholders to generate a shared vision and framework for 520 acres at Downsview.
-This process has led to some early thinking that will inform the future of the project, with Downsview Park remaining at the heart of the community.
+Round 2 of our process has led to some early thinking that will inform the future of the project, with Downsview Park remaining at the heart of the community.

 Parks & Nature